MICLab-Unicamp/handson_DL_UNIVR_2019/README.md

 ## 4 - Install Pytorch

-4.1 - Select your configuration on https://pytorch.org/
+4.1 - Install CUDA drivers if you have a NVIDIA GPU 4.2 - Select your configuration on https://pytorch.org/
-4.2 - Run the suggested command (e.g. conda install pytorch torchvision cudatoolkit=10.0 -c pytorch)
+4.3 - Run the suggested command (e.g. conda install pytorch torchvision cudatoolkit=10.0 -c pytorch)

-## 5 -Activate the enviroment
+## 5 - Start coding

+5.1 - Activate you enviroment running the command
+$ activate Enviroment_name
-5.1 - on terminal, run the command "activate Enviroment_name"
+5.2 - run the command
+$ jupyter notebook